-If you have visited the website in the past month, you may have noticed a red and white banner appearing across the top of every Wikipedia page requesting for donations to keep the site up and running.
+If you have visited the website in the past month, you may have noticed a red and white banner appearing across the top of every Wikipedia page requesting donations to keep the site up and running.
 The sudden message was a bit of a shock to users and its doomsday-Esque tone created an impression that Wikipedia was on the brink of closing operations.
 For a lot of us, it prompts the question of whether Wikipedia asking for donations legit and should I be donating to Wikipedia.
 The Wikipedia donation message read:

 “We ask you, humbly: don’t scroll away,” the heading reads, continuing into, “We depend on donations from exceptional readers, but fewer than 2% give.
 If you donate just 150, or whatever you can…Wikipedia could keep thriving.
 Thank you.”